The Paris of Modernity (1905-1925): Embracing Art, Fashion, and Culture

 Donkey Lolo

 As far as the history of art is concerned, the exhibition begins with the so-called “de la cage aux fauves” scandal, during the Salon d’Automne of 1905.
-The word is due to a critic, Louis Vauxcelles, who, seeing charming and innocuous sculptures by Albert Marque (1872-1939) surrounded by stridently colored paintings by Matisse, Derain, Vlaminck, Manguin and Camoin has this cry from the heart: “It’s Donatello among the wild beasts!” » The museum has reconstructed the original hanging as best it could, or at least its spirit, and we can only salute the colleague’s foresight: it is indeed a new world that was opening and roaring there.
+The word is due to a critic, Louis Vauxcelles, who, seeing charming and innocuous sculptures by Albert Marque (1872-1939) surrounded by stridently colored paintings by Matisse, Derain, Vlaminck, Manguin and Camoin has this cry from the heart: “It’s Donatello among the wild beasts!” » The museum has reconstructed the original hanging as best it might, or at least its spirit, and we can only salute the colleague’s foresight: it is indeed a new world that was opening and roaring there.

 The Delphinium dress known as “Robe Bonheur” with modesty slip for Denise Poiret (1912), by Paul Poiret, and the absinthe green Lesbos dress (around 1925), by Jeanne Lanvin.
 PARIS MUSEUMS/PALAIS GALLIERA, FASHION MUSEUM OF THE CITY OF PARIS – HERITAGE LANVIN, FRANCE “Airplane type B” (1911), by Bechereau Deperdussein.
 LE BOURGET AIR+SPACE MUSEUM / C. SEMENOFF TIAN-CHANSKY